2 FDNY members among 7 killed in Iraq helicopter crash

-WESTHAMPTON BEACH, Long Island --Two FDNY members -- a lieutenant and a fire marshal - are among the seven soldiers killed in a helicopter crash in Iraq.
+WESTHAMPTON BEACH, Long Island (WABC) --Two FDNY members -- a lieutenant and a fire marshal - are among the seven airmen killed in a helicopter crash in Iraq.

 They are among the four members of the 106th Rescue Wing of the New York Air National Guard, based in Westhampton Beach, killed in the crash.